Newport (Trefdraeth in Welsh)

 The Visit Pembrokeshire Web Site says this - "Nevern Estuary is best viewed from the iron-bridge at the head of the estuary.
 Much disturbed but a place that affords close viewing of Waders, Gulls, Herons and Kingfishers"

-Newport estuary boasts some stepping stones in the water (accessible at low tide) which act as a short cut between both beaches.
+At the iron bridge there are some stepping stones in the water.
 Traditionally these are associated with the medieval pilgrims who were travelling to St David's via Nevern.

 There was a bridge here in the Middle Ages, but according to legend it was removed in the 1600's to prevent an epidemic from reaching the town from Nevern parish.